modestimpala/OdinOnDemand/README.md

 #### Youtube Playlists
 Mediaplayers have support for Youtube playlists.
 When a playlist is set, new info will appear in the UI.
 The Viking who initially sets the playlist handles playlist logic, so if they leave the area or disconnect playlist playback will stop.
 It is multiplayer synced.
 Do not skip through tracks too fast.
 You can choose to shuffle or loop the playlist.
 If looping, the whole playlist will loop - not individual videos.
 The last video played will be saved as the autoplay video.

+#### Now Playing
+When no playlist is running, the two playlist text rows show the current media instead: its title on the first row and `elapsed / total` on the second, or `LIVE <elapsed>` for radio and Twitch/Kick streams that have no end point.
+Titles come from yt-dlp for YouTube, SoundCloud for tracks, the channel slug for live URLs, and the file or mount name otherwise; long titles are truncated.

 #### Time Sync
 Mediaplayers will regularly send out requests to sync time with current mediaplayer (ZDO) owner.
 You can configure the time between requests sent in the Config file.